-Squeeze Momentum Indicator: Complete Guide to Trading Explosive Breakouts
+Squeeze Momentum Indicator: How to Trade Explosive Breakouts

 How the Squeeze Mechanism Works

-- Bollinger Bands (20-period SMA, ±2 standard deviations) show how much price moves around — they expand when things get volatile and shrink when the market calms down.
+- Bollinger Bands (20-period SMA, ±2 standard deviations) expand when things get volatile and shrink when the market calms down.

-- Keltner Channels (20-period EMA, 1.5× ATR) are based on average true range — they give you a smoother envelope around the price.
+- Keltner Channels (20-period EMA, 1.5× ATR) give you a smoother envelope around the price.

 - When the Bollinger Bands shrink inside the Keltner Channels, volatility is at an extreme low.
 That's your squeeze signal.